Home

 Does ClickFix work with Cool Edit Pro 2.0 and 2.1?

 Yes.
-Both versions of ClickFix 3.03 are compatible with Cool Edit Pro 2.0 and 2.1.
-Previous versions of ClickFix were not compatible with Cool Edit Pro 2.0 and 2.1.
+Both versions of ClickFix 3.04 are compatible with Cool Edit Pro 2.0 and 2.1.
+Previous releases of ClickFix were not compatible with Cool Edit Pro 2.0 and 2.1.

 Can I use ClickFix if I already have other plug-ins installed?